cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 			- In the latter case, the legitime of the surviving spouse shall be that specified in the preceding paragraph. (n)
 		- **ARTICLE 901.**
 		  collapsed:: true
-			- When the testator dies leaving illegitimate children and no other compulsory heirs, such illegitimate children shall have a right to one-half of the hereditary estate of the deceased.
+			- When the testator dies leaving illegitimate children and no other [[compulsory heirs]], such illegitimate children shall have a right to one-half of the hereditary estate of the deceased.
 			- The other half shall be at the free disposal of the testator.
 (842a)
 		- **ARTICLE 902.**
 		  collapsed:: true